Beltane: How to Celebrate the Ancient Celtic Fire Festival

 As an Amazon Associate we earn from qualifying purchases.
 This post may contain affiliate links from Amazon and other sites that we collect a share of sales from.
 You may learn more here.

-In modern times, Wiccans and neo-pagans have incorporated Beltane into the Wheel of the Year, often emphasizing themes of fertility, sacred union, and celebration of nature’s peak energy.
+Modern pagan celebrations tend to emphasize themes of fertility, sacred union, and celebration of spring’s energy.
 While the sacred union of the God and Goddess and dancing around the maypole were not part of the original Celtic rites, they are common in contemporary observances, blending historical inspiration with modern spiritual practice.
+If you’re planning to celebrate Beltane today, here are some rituals, recipes, and altar ideas to get you started.

 The History of Beltane